Terence Davies: Radio projects and Of Time and the City

 After completing The House of Mirth, Davies intended to make an adaptation of Sunset Song, a novel by Lewis Grassic Gibbon published in 1932, as his fifth feature, but financing proved difficult.
 Scottish and international backers left the project after the BBC, Channel 4 and the UK Film Council each rejected proposals for final funds.
 Davies apparently considered Kirsten Dunst for the lead role before the project was postponed.
-Afterwards, he wrote an original romantic comedy screenplay and an adaptation of Ed McBain's novel crime novel He Who Hesitates, neither of which were produced.
+Afterwards, he wrote an original contemporary-set romantic comedy screenplay, Mad About The Boy, and an adaptation of Ed McBain's crime novel He Who Hesitates, neither of which were produced.

 In the interim, Davies produced two works for radio, A Walk to the Paradise Garden, an original radio play broadcast on BBC Radio 3 in 2001, and a two-part adaptation of Virginia Woolf's novel The Waves, broadcast on BBC Radio 4 in 2007.

 The long interval between films ended with his only documentary, Of Time and the City, which was premiered out of competition at the 2008 Cannes Film Festival.
 The work uses vintage newsreel footage, contemporary popular music and Davies's narration in a paean to Liverpool.
 It received positive reviews on its premiere.

 In 2010, after completing Of Time and the City, Davies produced a third radio project, Intensive Care, a personal recollection of his youth and his relationship with his mother.